This post may contain affiliate links. This means if you purchase through a link on my site, I may receive a small commission at no cost to you.

 Collections can also be things like books to read, movies to watch, things you enjoy.
 Lists could be favorite recipes, keywords to use in blogging, etc. The sky really is the limit.
 Here are 145 ideas for collections and lists you can add to your bullet journal!

 I hope you will try out a bullet journal.
 It has been life changing for me.
 That is not an exaggeration.
 For the first time in my life I feel organized and as if I have everything I need to remember with me every day.
 It has also allowed me to be creative on a daily basis.
 I just love it.
 I hope you will feel the same.
+If you feel a little overwhelmed, you could start with this Bullet Planner, which is like a premade bullet journal.
+It has some pages already made and you just fill them in.
+See my review of these notebooks here (also more pictures).

 Purchase your first bullet journal notebook by clicking on one of these and get started: